bitcoin/bitcoin/doc/README.md

 ## Build Crown From Source

 The following are developer notes on how to build Crown on your native platform.
-Right now Crown Core Development only supports building on [Unix](build-unix.md).
+Right now Crown Core Development Team officially supports building only on [Unix](build-unix.md).
 Binaries for Windows and MacOS are generated via cross-compilation.
-However building under those systems natively is possible in theory.
+Building under those systems natively is possible in theory - it's just not documented.
 If you have successful experience building Crown under those platforms, please contribute the instructions.

 ## Development Documentation

-The Crown repo's [root README](https://gitlab.crown.tech/crown/crown-core/blob/master/README.md) contains relevant information on the development process.
+The Crown repo's [root README](../README.md) contains relevant information on the development process.

 - [Coding Style Guide](coding-style.md)
 - [Multiwallet Qt Development](multiwallet-qt.md)